SML5202-20-Beatrix/SML5202-final-Beatrix/page5.md

       <img src="images/A65929A3-2546-429B-8A65-418DBB1AB1C5.jpeg" style="width:100%" />
     </div>
     <div class="col-sm-7" style="padding:5px;" >
-    <p> Lake Baikal is one of the oldest lakes in the world, ageing at least 25 million years old.
-This UNESCO World Heritage Site is located in South-Central Russia near the city of Irkutsk.
-During the summer, after the ice from the mountains has melted, the lake is so clear that it is possible to see up to 130 feet down.
-The lake contains 27 islands that are mostly uninhabited and a stunning array of flora and fauna.</p>
+    <p> Red Square is one of Russia’s most famous landmarks and a UNESCO World Heritage Site.
+Tourists come here every year to see the Kremlin walls, St Basil’s Cathedral and Lenin’s Mausoleum.
+The square originated as a slum until Prince Ivan III ordered the square to be cleared in the late 1400’s.
+The Red Square became infamous for hosting military parades during the Soviet era, most notably the parades of 7th November 1941 and 24th June 1945.</p>

-<p> Fun Fact: The lake contains 20% of the world’s freshwater supply.</p>
+<p> Fun Fact: The ‘red’ in Red Square does not refer to the colour or communism.
+It derives from the word ‘krasny - красный’ which meant ‘beautiful’ in old Russian - however in contemporary Russian ‘krasny - красный’ means red.
+Hence the Red Square.</p>
    </div>
   </div>